inbo/tutorials/content/articles/spatial_mgrs/index.md

   zone, e.g. `ES`, with ‘E’—the ‘easting letter’— referring to a column and with ‘S’—the ‘northing letter’—referring to a row.
-These letters follow the Latin alphabet (excluding ‘I’ and ‘O’) in eastern and northern direction within a UTM zone, neglecting parallel grid zone borders and repeating the sequence as needed in northern direction.
+These letters follow the Latin alphabet (excluding ‘I’ and ‘O’) in eastern and northern direction within a UTM zone, neglecting grid zone latitude borders and repeating the sequence as needed in northern direction.
-  The starting letters at UTM coordinates `0, 0` determine both letter sequences in a UTM zone, but depend on the UTM zone number as specified in the rules of the lettering scheme [^7].
+  The starting letters at UTM coordinates `0, 0` determine the easting and northing letter sequences in a UTM zone, but depend on the UTM zone number as specified in the rules of the lettering scheme [^8].
 - To specify locations ***with precision \< 100 km***, the **truncated integer coordinates** of the [UTM grid reference](#utm-grid) are added, thereby *dropping* the digits that represent the